mcroteau/Exodus/README.md

  Thou shall foster & protect innocence *//Look under couch, its somewhere...*

- Do unto others *//Have no fear, nothing bad will happen to you*
+ Do unto others *//Nothing bad will happen to you*

  Thou shall not control the human mind